LT-IntroToAI-SY2526/assignment2-per3-lcmccreery/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The most difficult part of completin the match function was understanding the function of percent signs.
+The percent signs and how to use them were complicated to me especially in the beginning.

 2. Explain how you could use the match function for extracting information from a movie database.
+I could use the match function for extracting information from a movie database by searching for text that fits a pattern in the movie database.